MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/applyfilter-macro-action.md

 <td><p>The name of a filter or query that restricts or sorts the records of the table, form, or report.
 You can enter the name of either an existing query or a filter that has been saved as a query in the <strong>Filter Name</strong> box in the <strong>Action Arguments</strong> section of the <strong>Macro Builder</strong> pane.</p>

 > [!NOTE]
-> <P>When you are using this action to apply a server filter, the Filter Name argument must be blank.</P>
+> When you are using this action to apply a server filter, the Filter Name argument must be blank.

 <p></p></td>